jhallen/exorsim/README.md

 ran "XDOS".
 XDOS is nearly identical to the 6809 version of MDOS, but with mini-floppy support.

-**New!** EXORsim simulates both 6800 and 6809 versions of the EXORciser.
+**New!** EXORsim can now simulate a 6809-based EXORciser as well as the original 6800-based one.
 It can run both MDOS and MDOS09.

 ## SWTPC